Sign in

 • Contact details.
 This section is intended for your teammate’s phone number, their email address, and your company or organization’s website, including both the text to display and URL.
 There’s also a place for your company or organization’s postal address here.

-The Contact details section on the Fields tab
+The Contact details section.

 • Social media links.
 You can place links to social media profiles here.

-The Social media links section on the Fields tab
+The Social media links section.

 To apply text formatting, use keyboard shortcuts.